stephendwillson/ProjectEuler/README.md

-# Project Euler
 https://projecteuler.net/about#publish

 Solutions and the scripts to obtain them for problems beyond 100 will never be posted per Project Euler publishing policy.
-Please attempt to
+As the policy says, solving these problems is pretty rewarding.
+I encourage giving it a shot coming up with your own solution.

+# Project Euler
 A collection of Project Euler solution scripts and a driver to run them.
 The goal is to refresh and maintain Python skills.

 # Usage